aisoc-lab/ai-security-summer-school/README.md

 Colab notebooks have a limited runtime and may disconnect after a period of inactivity.
 Don't forget to manually save your work and important outputs to Google Drive or download them locally.
 Colab also has limits on GPU usage, so remember to shut down your Colab instance when you are done working or taking a break to avoid hitting the limits.

+**Important:** To properly shutdown your instance, go to `Runtime > Disconnect and delete runtime`.
+Simply closing the tab is not sufficient.

 ### Avoiding Common Errors
 * Always activate the correct environment before running the notebooks locally.